jaxriemer/NewRepo/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**

 I worked with Sam Willenson to act-out my prototype design and collaborated on how to stage the scene.
-Mariia Dobko gave me feedback on my storyboard (see storboard section.)
+Mariia Dobko gave me feedback on my storyboard (see storyboard section.)

 # Staging Interaction, Part 2